 Proud-N-Powerful debuted in wrestling at different points, Santana entering in 2007 and Ortiz in 2008.
 In the years that followed, they wrestled separately across the independent circuit before starting teaming in mid-2012.
 Collectively, they began in Fighting Spirit Wrestling as EYFBO.

-Humorously, the acronym in question stands for “Entertain Your Fucking Balls Off.”
+Humorously, the acronym in question stands for “Entertain Your Fing Balls Off.”
 Santana and Ortiz started working together in FSW, wrestling sporadically in the New York City-based promotion.

 In February of 2013, EYFBO scored its first win as a team, winning a three-on-two handicap match at FSW Initiation.
 The following July, EYFBO debuted for Beyond Wrestling, competing in a four-way tag team match that was won by Dan Barry and Bill Carr.
 Santana and Ortiz’s work in Beyond Wrestling continued into 2014, working with the likes of Milk Chocolate and The Hooligans.